i-am-scott/DMXReader/README.md

-# PCFReader
+# DMXReader

-Start of a DMX unserialiser for use with reading PFCs for SuperiorServers tools.
+Start of a DMX unserialiser used to read Valve DMX files for SuperiorServers tooling